BredeFK/ICPP/README.md

-# Charts using PHP and Google-Graphs
+# Graphs using PHP and Google-Graphs
 This is my Last solo-jam for the course [IMT2581 - Rapid Prototyping and Innovation](https://www.ntnu.edu/studies/courses/IMT2581/2018/1#tab=omEmnet) with the [IMT2291 - Web Technology](https://www.ntnu.edu/studies/courses/IMT2291#tab=omEmnet) course in mind.

 **Changes from original idea**